Research

 Physics & nanotechnology

-I earned a PhD in nanophysics (CEA Grenoble) and an MSc in nanotechnology (KTH, Stockholm), then spent over a decade at Harvard as a postdoctoral researcher and lecturer in electrical engineering.
+I earned a PhD in nanophysics (CEA Grenoble) and an MSc in nanotechnology (KTH, Stockholm), then spent years at Harvard as a postdoctoral researcher and lecturer in electrical engineering — part of more than a decade in physics.
 My work centered on germanium nanowire light sensors, nanophotonics, and nanofabrication — and I taught coursework in MEMS and nanofabrication.

 Selected publications

-• “Effect of HCl on the doping and shape control of silicon nanowires.”
+- “Effect of HCl on the doping and shape control of silicon nanowires.”
+Nanotechnology, 2012.

 The Digital Hearth